Does your face feel better if you don’t wash it at night? Make nighttime cleansing tenable by adding just two products to your routine.

 Simply put, ceramides are fatty molecules that make up about 50% of your skin’s outer layer.
 Think of them as the mortar between the bricks—the bricks being your skin cells.
 Together, they form the barrier that keeps moisture in and irritants out.
 They are your skin’s natural armor.

-As such, a ceramide-rich cream will lock in hydration to prevent transepidermal water loss (TEWL) while working as a buffer to prevent treatments from weakening the barrier.
+As such, a ceramide-rich cream locks in hydration to prevent transepidermal water loss (TEWL) while working as a buffer to prevent treatments from weakening the barrier.

 Which Ceramide Cream?